agome365/agome365/README.md

 # 👋 Hi, I'm Alejandro!

 🎓 I'm an international student currently pursuing a second bachelor's degree in **Electrical Engineering** at Florida International University (FIU).
-I also hold a degree in **Finance and International Business** and have experience working in the **manufacturing** and **mining equipment** industries.
+I also hold a degree in **Finance and International Business** and have experience working in the **mining equipment** industry.

 💡 I’m passionate about technology, engineering, and leveraging my diverse background to solve complex problems.
 My goal is to create innovative solutions that bridge the gap between business and engineering.